-- 4.6.2 Census data (2011) included in Appendix A indicates that the Kenton population has a significantly higher level of education than the average for Teignbridge District and Devon, and a similarly higher level of people employed in professions as managers or in skilled trades.
-This accords with the apparent number of people who live in Kenton but work in Exeter and other major centres of employment. - 4.6.3 64.4% of households in Kenton in the 2011 census are of one or two people.
+- 4.6.3 64.4% of households in Kenton in the 2011 census are of one or two people.
 The most common household type is couple households with no dependent children. - 4.6.4 In 2011 there were 492 dwellings in the Parish of which 42.3% were detached and 81.5% owned, either outright or with a mortgage.
 11% were privately rented and 6.3% socially rented.

-4.7 Community Health Services
+4.7 COMMUNITY HEALTH SERVICES

-- 4.7.1 The Westbank Practice provides primary medical services to people living in Kenton.
+4.7.1 The parish is relatively close to the Royal Devon and Exeter and Dawlish hospitals and the Westbank Practice provides primary medical services to people living in Kenton.
 The practice is a Group Practice with branches in Exminster and Starcross.
 Both surgeries are easily accessed by bus or car.
 Patients are registered with a named GP and can book appointments in either branch.
 Patients who use the practice have access to community staff which include district nurses, community psychiatric nurses, health visitors, physiotherapists, mental health staff, counsellors, chiropodist and midwives.
 Both surgeries are open Monday to Friday.
 Patients can book appointments, order or view repeat prescriptions and view their test results online.
 In December 2017 the practice was rated as 'Good' by the Care Quality Commission.
-There is a pharmacy in both Starcross and Exminster. - 4.7.2 Kenton benefits from the services of the Westbank League of Friends, a registered charity established in the late 1980s, which is located in the neighbouring village of Exminster.
+There are pharmacies in both Starcross and Exminster.

+4.7.2 Kenton benefits from the services of the Westbank Community Health and Care, a registered charity which is located in the neighbouring village of Exminster.
 It provides a range of services for those who are disabled, in need of a friend to chat to or need help with transport to the practice surgery or hospital.
 It also provides a memory café in Exminster village and support for carers.